 |Willis Hart: On Going from an Anarcho-Capitalist Libertarian Who Worshiped Ayn Rand and Who Thoroughly Despised the Progressive Left to Somebody Who Essentially Signs-Off on Every Cockamamie Leftist Notion Under the Damned Sun from Demonizing Fossil Fuels to Playing the Race-Card to Demagoguing on Income Inequality, Class Warfare, etc...
 That is exponentially far from normal behavior and, yes, when you throw in the whole Jersey McJones alter-ego, it's damned near psychotic.
 (4/19/2016 AT 5:25pm).|

 OK, so Willis previously said "I am hardly an anarcho-capitalist".
-Also, I do not recall Rational Nation (the individual Willis is referring to) voicing any support for anarcho-capitalist Libertarianism (AKA neo-feudalism on steroids).
+But I also do not recall Rational Nation (the individual Willis is referring to) voicing any support for anarcho-capitalist Libertarianism (AKA neo-feudalism on steroids).
 Fact is, when I linked to the WTNPH commentary on the RNUSA blog, the Rational guy said "I am not now, nor have I ever been an Anarcho-Capitalist Libertarian".

 So neither RN nor Willis was/is an Anarcho-Capitalist Libertarian?
 No, I'm not buying it.
 Not in regards to Hart.
 For a few reasons.
 First, (as I already noted) anarcho-capitalism is the purest form of Libertarianism.
 And, as Noam Chomsky pointed out "the idea of free contract between the potentate and his starving subject is a sick joke".
 But it's a joke I know Willis believes.
 Although, instead of a joke, in a Libertarian's mind this is how the world should be - and would be a Randian utopia (because punishing the poors, whom Ayn Rand hated with a passion, is one of the primary goals of the sick ideology known as Objectivism).